gecio/gecio.github.io/docs/_optimist/guided_tour/step07/index.en.md

 openstack server create: error: argument --flavor is required
 ```

-It tells us that you have not specified the flavor your VM.
+It tells us that you have not specified the flavor for your VM.

 To specify a flavor, you need to add the flag `--flavor` with a
 flavor argument.